September 18, 2019

 Company

 Do you want to bring more variety to your company?
 Or are you looking for inspiration for your training sessions?
-Then rely on different video ideas that you can quickly and easily implement.
+Then rely on different video ideas that you can implement quickly and easily.
 We show you 5 ways to successfully use learning videos in companies!

-Personal, easy to understand, and motivating: More and more companies recognize the advantages of videos and are trying to utilize them for their benefit.
-For mobile learning, nine out of ten companies already rely on videos to specifically support training.
+Personal, easy to understand, and motivating: More and more companies are recognizing the advantages of videos and trying to leverage them.
+For mobile learning, nine out of ten companies are already using videos to effectively support training.

-Videos are effective not only in mobile learning – moving images serve as versatile helpers in companies for various purposes.
-The prerequisite for this is that they can be easily shared among employees: Via email, through an internal communication system, or a special online learning platform.
+Videos are not only effective in mobile learning – moving images are versatile helpers for various purposes within companies.
+The prerequisite is that they can be easily shared among employees: via email, through an internal communication system, or a specific online learning platform.

 1. The virtual company tour